Weighted cscK metrics on K\"ahler varieties: A priori estimates

 \section{A priori estimates}

-In this section, we shall establish a priori estimates for wcscK equations on compact K\"ahler manifolds when the reference metrics are degenerating.
-These estimates are crucial for obtaining the existence of singular wcscK metrics in the next section.
+In this section, we shall establish a priori estimates for weighted cscK equations on compact K\"ahler manifolds when the reference metrics are degenerating.
+These estimates are crucial to obtain the existence of singular weighted cscK metrics in Section \ref{sect_existence}.